abhinav20021/3D-Image-to-FloorPlan-Converter/README.md

 Finding Contours: Contours are detected in the edge-detected image, outlining the significant shapes.
 Drawing Contours: The detected contours are drawn on the original image to visualize the detected shapes.
 Displaying Images: The original image, edge-detected image, and image with contours are displayed side by side for comparison.
-Instructions for Running
-Install Required Libraries: Ensure you have Python installed on your system along with the necessary libraries.
-You can install the required libraries using pip:

-pip install opencv-python numpy matplotlib
-Prepare Images: Save the 3D images you want to process in the same directory as the script or provide the correct path to the images.

-Run the Script: Execute the script using a Python interpreter.
-For example, run the following command in your command line or terminal:

-python script_name.py
-Make sure to replace script_name.py with the actual name of your Python script file.

 Modify Image Path: If your images are not named 3d_interior.jpg, update the image_path variable in the process_image function with the correct path to your image file.

 Enhancements